GageHoweTamu/PWGen/README.md

 foo
 ```

+### TODO

+Build and test for Firefox-based browsers; collaborators are welcome

 ### Story Time

 I originally wrote the password generation function in Rust, with wasm-bindgen glue for interfacing from JavaScript, but later learned that as of Manifest V3 (MV3), the unsafe-eval and wasm-eval directives, required for arbitrary WebAssembly code execution, are not allowed within the content_security_policy for Chrome extensions due to security reasons.
 Sadge.